bpmb82/cloudflare-dns-updater/README.md

 # cloudflare-dns-updater

-A simple docker image that can update your Cloudflare DNS if you have a Dynamic IP
+A simple, distroless docker image that can update your Cloudflare DNS if you have a Dynamic IP

 # Installation